USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_readNWIS.md

 parameterCd
 </td>
 <td style="padding-bottom: 0.5em; padding-right: 0.5em; padding-top: 0.5em; border-bottom: 2px solid grey; text-align: left;">
 character of USGS parameter codes (or multiple parameter codes).
 These are 5 digit number codes, more information can be found here: .
 To get a complete list of all current parameter codes in the USGS, use "all" as the input.
+See [NWIS help for parameters](https://help.waterdata.usgs.gov/codes-and-parameters/parameters).
 </td>
 </tr>
 </tbody>